Azure/azure-quickstart-templates/demos/openvpn-access-server-ubuntu/README.md

 ---
 description: This template uses the Azure Linux CustomScript extension to deploy an openvpn access server.
-It creates an Ubuntu VM, does a silent install of openvpn access server, then make the basic server network settings: define the VPN Server Hostname to be the VM's public ip's DNS name
+It creates an Ubuntu VM, does a silent install of openvpn access server, then make the basic server network settings&#58; define the VPN Server Hostname to be the VM's public ip's DNS name
 page_type: sample
 products:
 - azure